samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 [Proposal Video](https://drive.google.com/file/d/1Rn7oqu6s77t66SFFsS9U225rkypubJZz/view?usp=sharing)

 ## Introduction
+Recently introduced instruction-paradigm empowers non-expert users to leverage NLP resources by defining a new task in natural language.
+Instruction-tuned models have the potential to significantly outperform task-specific language models (without instruction), but their effect has not yet been systematically studied in the healthcare domain.
+Also, Large Language models have been trained on a general English corpus and may not perform well on domain-specific domains which have a high proportion of rare words.

 Our problem statement and methodology is  primarily driven by the advances in NLP that have created significant impact in healthcare for both patients and physicians.
 With these guidelines, we narrowed down to a problem statement related to reducing the burden of conducting the United States Medical Licensing Examination taken by medical professionals each year.